 Estimation of DOC using absorption coefficients

-Estimation of DOC concentration using CDOM absorption measurements is a commonly used technique in many ecological studies but is rarely evaluated.
+Estimation of DOC concentration using CDOM absorption measurements is a commonly used technique in many ecological studies but to the date has not beensystematically evaluated on global scale.
 The robustness of the DOC predictions from absorption measured at different wavelengths are presented in Fig. 5.
-For this exercise, ecosystems were reclassified in general end-members as follow: freshwater (lakes, rivers, sewage, pond, wetland), coastal (coastal, estuary) and finally ocean.
-For all these end-members ecosystems, prediction of DOC as a function of aCDOM(λ) was found to decrease monotonically with increasing wavelengths but with varying magnitude (Fig. 5).
+For this exercise, ecosystems were reclassified in general end-members as follow: freshwater (lakes, rivers, sewage, ponds, wetlands), coastal (coasts, estuaries) and ocean.
+For all these end member ecosystems, prediction of DOC as a function of aCDOM(λ) was found to decrease with increasing wavelengths but with varying magnitude (Fig. 5).
 In freshwater, the robustness of the relationship between aCDOM(λ) and DOC remained relatively high and stable between 250 and 400 nm with and averaged 0.98 before decreasing to 0.68 at 500 nm.
 Prediction of DOC was also relatively high for coastal samples where R2 varied between 0.82 and 0.64.
 For marine samples, the prediction of DOC from absorption measurements was much lower and R2 decreased rapidly from 0.63 at 250 nm to 0.023 at 500 nm.

 DOM reactivity along the aquatic continuum

-SUVA254 as been used as a proxy for characterizing DOM chemical composition and reactivity over 4000 km along the aquatic continuum (Fig. 6).
+SUVA254 was used as a proxy for characterizing DOM chemical composition and reactivity over 4000 km along the aquatic continuum (Fig. 6).
 A piecewise regression was found to adequately model the hockey stick pattern observed in the data (R2 = 0.95, p < 0.0001).
-A significant breakpoint was found at -360 ± 101 (SE) km at the interface between freshwater and marine ecosystems.
-Between km 1500 and -360 (mostly inland water), mean SUVA254 decreased rapidly from 4.79 to 1.68 L × mgC-1 × m-1 indicating a loss in DOM aromaticity.
+A significant breakpoint was found at 360 ± 101 (SE) km towards the ocean from the coastline at the interface between freshwater and marine ecosystems.
+Between 1500 and -360 km (mostly inland waters), mean SUVA254 decreased rapidly from 4.79 to 1.68 L × m2 g-1 C indicating a loss in DOM aromaticity.
 Beyond the identified breakpoint onward to the open ocean, no visible trend was observed where SUVA254 remained stable.

 SUVA vs salinity